EDGZTNSR/IntroductionToAL/docs/ExtensionUpgrade.md

 * [Command 2: Generate DELTA](https://github.com/EDGZTNSR/IntroductionToAL/blob/master/Examples/Example02/PowershellCommands.md)
 * [Command 3: Convert C/AL To AL](https://github.com/EDGZTNSR/IntroductionToAL/blob/master/Examples/Example02/PowershellCommands.md)

-Now we got the AL Files ready.
-Optionally you can code a Data
+Now the only thing left is complete the development of the extension.
+We now have the source code from our AL Files which we can open in Visual Studio Code and modify or add Code.

+We might run into some compilation Errors.
+For more Information see [Here]()